 Lucky for us, we have positive psychology to help us decide whether or not it is even worth trying to be happy under such dire circumstances.
 So, I re-read several chapter’s in Jonathan Haidt’s The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom and visited various and sundry internet sites.
 Here’s what I found.

-To really understand human condition of happiness, we need to look at several factors: living in groups, the role of reciprocity, and our own inherent hypocrisy.
+To really understand the human condition of happiness, we need to look at several factors: living in groups, the role of reciprocity, and our own inherent hypocrisy.

 Let’s just take it as gospel that we evolved to work in groups of about 100 to 150.
 And, if you are now scratching your ass and thinking, wait a minute, we haven’t lived in groups of 100 to 150 for about 40,000 years.
 You’re right.
 Like so much of what ails modern homo sapiens, we’re trying to fit 40,000 year old hunter-gatherer savanna equipment into the internet savvy information age environment.
 The fit is just barely functional.
 We are trying to live and work in groups of hundreds of millions.
 No wonder we are having difficulty living and working together.

-But, ants are all siblings as they are all born of the same queen.
-In spite of our tendencies to call each other by faux blood relative titles like bro, sis, uncle, aunt, grandfather, and grandmother — I’m not talking exclusively about white America, y’all — we ain’t all directly related.
+Ants are all siblings as they are all born of the same queen.
+In spite of our tendencies to call each other by faux blood relative titles like bro, sis, uncle, aunt, grandfather, and grandmother — I’m not talking about white America, y’all — we ain’t all directly related.
 So, we’s gots to have something else to bind us together.
 And, that something else is, reciprocity.

 Science fact: when someone does you a favor, you wanna do her a favor.
 That’s why mens pay for dinner and a movie and expect sex.
 See?
 They did you a favor, now you do them one.
 Fair, right?
 Who said chivalry is dead?

-It isn’t that we have evolved to do unto others as you would have them do to you as we have evolved to do unto others as they have done unto us.
+It isn’t that we have evolved to do unto others as you would have them do unto you as we have evolved to do unto others as they have done unto us.
 It is more eye for an eye because that arrangement can include a favor for a favor.
 We instinctively, if you will, employ a tit-for-tat strategy, and it allows us to work effectively with people who are not our direct blood kin.

 Here’s what’s interesting, though.
 Reciprocity depends directly on gratitude and vengeance.
-They go together to balance each other out and keep each you honest.
-If you are were all gratitude with no vengeance, you’d be an easy mark.
+They go together to balance each other out and keep each of you honest.
+If you were all gratitude with no vengeance, you’d be an easy mark.
 If you were all vengeance with no gratitude, you’d be the Ol’ Pussy Grabber.
 Ha ha ha ha!
 Man, I just crack myself up!
 You’d be the Ol’ Pussy Grabber because you’d’ve alienated everyone in the group.
 Think the Ol’ Pussy Grabber being unable to get a loan throughout the 1990’s because of his bad tendency to not pay them back!
 Or his inability to secure good legal help now because of his reputation of stiffing people who work for him.
 Michael Cohen wants the Ol’ Pussy Grabber to pay his legal fees.
 Michael Cohen will be flipping just as soon as he realizes what a pipe dream that is.

 Vengeance and gratitude are great and all, but they need something… what?
 A medium?
 Like gossip?
 Robin Dunbar says that language evolved to enable us to gossip.
 He has found that people use language to talk about other people suggesting that the ability to share information about others provided some kind of reproductive advantage early in our development.
 And, who hasn’t watched a movie, read a book, seen a traffic accident, or read a snarky, sarcasticky, profaney blog post interpreting current events using psychology and were just dying to tell a friend, relative, or stranger about it?
 It’s like we were born to tell and retell interesting bits of information to our friends.

 Given the universality of gossip and its near universal condemnation, we could not live without it.
 Without gossip, people would not develop their reputations, rightly or wrongly deserved, and would, therefore, get away with sexual harassment.
-Remember, #MeToo started out as a way of alerting other women to the sexually gross behavior or certain media men.
+Remember, #MeToo started out as a way of alerting other women to the sexually gross behavior of certain media men.

 Reciprocity and gossip (the gratitude and vengeance end of reciprocity) allow us to cooperate in our complex densely populated world.